drduh/YubiKey-Guide/README.md

 When using the key `pinentry` will be invoked to request the key's passphrase.
 The passphrase will be cached for up to 10 minutes idle time between uses, to a maximum of 2 hours.

-## Remote Machines (agent forwarding)
+## Remote Machines (Agent Forwarding)

+**Note** SSH Agent Forwarding can [add additional risk](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident/#ssh-agent-forwarding-should-be-disabled) - proceed with caution!

-If you want to use YubiKey to sign a git commit on a remote machine, or ssh through another layer, then this is possible using Agent Forwarding.
+To use YubiKey to sign a git commit on a remote host, or ssh through another network, configure and use Agent Forwarding.

 To do this, you need access to the remote machine and the YubiKey has to be set up on the host machine.